 - 1. This Ordinance shall apply to the following within the Historic Special District as shown on the Official District Map in Article 1 of the Core Zoning Code: - a.
 Demolition of any building or portion of any Primary or Accessory Building in the Historic Special District. - b.
 Moving any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District. - c.
-Exterior Additions or Alterations to any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special Districtwhen such construction would be visible from the public realm. - d.
+Exterior Additions or Alterations to any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District when such construction would be visible from the public realm. - d.
 Reconstruction of any Primary or Accessory Building or portion of any Primary or Accessory Building located within the Historic Special District when such reconstruction would be visible from the public realm. - e.
 New construction of Primary or Accessory Buildings in the Historic Special District when such construction would be visible from the public realm. - f.
-The installation of Renewable Energy Systems within the Historic Special District.
-The painting of brick, stone, or other masonry. - 2.
-In addition, Articles 3 and 4 of this Ordinance shall apply to designated Local - Landmarks as described in this subsection. a.
-Reserved. - 3.
-In addition, Articles 7 and 8 of this Ordinance, as may be applicable, shall govern the establishment and expansion of Local Landmarks and Historic Special Districts. - 3-4.
-In addition, Article 10 shall apply to any Local Landmark, as designated in Section B.2 above, or any structure located within the Historic Special District.
+The installation of Renewable Energy Systems within the Historic Special District. - In addition, Articles 3 and 4 of this Ordinance shall apply to designated Local Landmarks as described in this subsection. - a.
+Reserved. - In addition, Article 75 7 and 8 of this Ordinance, as may be applicable, shall govern the establishment and expansion of Local Landmarks and Historic Special Districts. - In addition, Article 910 shall apply to any Local Landmark, as designated in Section B.2 above, or any structure located within the Historic Special District.